IgorKorkin/DesktopRanger/README.md

 DesktopRanger is intended for defensive research, Windows isolation experiments, and security engineering discussions.

-Do not use this project for unauthorized activity, malware development, credential theft, or offensive keylogging.
+Do not use this project for unauthorized activity and malware development.

 ## License